 In December 2016, the Apis Cor company in cooperation with PIK proceeded to print the building using a mobile 3D printer.
 Construction took place at the Apis Cor company’s test facility in the town of Stupino, on the territory of the Stupino aerated concrete factory.
 Printing of self-bearing walls, partitions and building envelope were done in less than a day: pure machine time of printing amounted to 24 hours.

-The project was a collaboration between PIK Companies Group, Samsung Electronics, TechnoNICOL, Bitex Reibeputz, and Fabrika Okon, and it could have an impact on how homes are constructed in the future.
+The project was a collaboration between Pik Group, Samsung, TechnoNICOL, Bitex Reibeputz, and Fabrika Okon, and it could have an impact on how homes are constructed in the future.